davidsev/owlbear-aoe2/static_root/store.md

 ### Settings

 The cog button opens the settings, which are set by the GM for the whole room. \
-The settings are seperate for square and hex grids.
+The settings are separate for square and hex grids.

 The pencil button opens the style options, which are per-player.

+All the settings are documented in the settings dialog.

 ### Other